Diversity, Equity and Inclusion

 Excellence in diversity and inclusion is a Haynes Boone core value and is clearly defined in our Vision of Success.

-Proud to have achieved Mansfield Rule 4.0 certification after completing a rigorous 12-month collaboration with Diversity Lab.
+Awarded Mansfield Rule 4.0 by Diversity Lab.
 The firm has also achieved Mansfield Certification Plus status, which shows even greater success in diversifying law firm leadership.